 You might feel like you couldn’t possibly live in the moment in front of you because it is so painful.
 You feel like life is yanking your heart out of you.

-Yet here’s the thing – in this very moment, in this second, everything is fine.
-Anxiety, worry and fear fill your life only when you fast forward or rewind.
+Yet here’s the thing – at this very moment, in this second, everything is fine.
+Anxiety, worry, and fear fill your life only when you fast forward or rewind.